-For Carrot members, Facebook is the third highest source of new leads, outperforming Google AdWords as well as organic search from both Bing and Yahoo:
+For Carrot members, Facebook is the third-highest source of new leads, outperforming Google Ads and organic search from both Bing and Yahoo: Real Estate Facebook Ads.

-Simply put … that kind of lead-generating faucet is absolutely transformative.
+Simply put … that kind of lead-generating faucet is transformative.

 So how do we do it?
 I’m glad you asked.

-You may be wondering what makes Real Estate Facebook Advertising so phenomenal.
+You may be wondering what makes Real Estate Facebook Ads so phenomenal.

 At the risk of stating the obvious: